-1 Yes, the medical school has a specific faculty/staff member responsible for overseeing curricular integration of planetary health and sustainable healthcare
+Yes, the medical school has a specific faculty/staff member responsible for overseeing curricular integration of planetary health and sustainable healthcare.
+(1 point)

-No, the medical school does not have a specific faculty/staff member responsible for overseeing 0 curricular integration of planetary health and sustainable healthcare.
+No, the medical school does not have a specific faculty/staff member responsible for overseeing curricular integration of planetary health and sustainable healthcare.
+(0 points)

-Score Explanation: As of 2023-24, AMS does not have a specific faculty/staff member responsible for this aspect of curricular integration nor are there any plans in place for the designation of such a position, although Dean Katherine Smith and Dr. Kyle Martin are serving in this capacity.
+Score Explanation: As of 2024-25, the medical school does not have a specific faculty/staff member responsible for this aspect of curricular integration nor are there any plans in place for the designation of such a position, although Dean Katherine Smith and Dr. Kyle Martin are serving in this capacity.